 How to See & Control What Apps Use Location Data in Mac OS X

-Determining What App is Using Location Services in OS X
+How to Determine What App is Using Location Services in Mac OS X

 To quickly see what app is using and access location data, simply click on the arrow icon in the menu bar to pull down a list of all applications that are attempting to use location services: